StrayDogSyn/StrayDogSyn/README.md

 </div>

 ---

 ## Let's Connect

-I'm actively seeking opportunities in **AI Engineering**, **Full-Stack Development**, and **Technical Architecture** roles where I can contribute to building innovative, scalable solutions that drive business value.
+I'm actively seeking opportunities in **Full-Stack Development**, **AI Integration**, and **Technical Development** roles where I can contribute to building innovative, scalable solutions.

-**What I Bring to Your Team:**
+**What I Bring:**

-- Proven ability to deliver production-ready applications from concept to deployment
-- Experience bridging technical implementation with business objectives
+- Hands-on experience with modern web technologies and AI integration
-- Strong foundation in both AI/ML integration and traditional software engineering
+- Strong foundation in computer science fundamentals and algorithms
-- Track record of building scalable, maintainable systems that solve real problems
+- Practical experience deploying production applications
+- Commitment to continuous learning and professional growth
+- Passion for using technology to create positive social impact

 <div align="center">
 <a href="https://dot.cards/straydog_syndications_llc">